MnAppsNet/DeskNotes/README.md

 ----------------------------

 # Commands :
-Commands are text commands you can tυπε to get some results quickly on your notes you can see below the list of all available commands as for now.
+Commands are text commands you can type to get some results quickly on your notes you can see below the list of all available commands as for now.

 * Basic Calculations : \<SM\>N1 OP N2; where N1 and N2 is a number and OP = {+,-,/,*,^}